Bad Dudes Vs. DragonNinja: Legacy

-The game was followed by a 1991 spiritual successor Two Crude (known in Japan as Crude Buster).
-A sequel attempt, supposed to take place 23 years after the first game, was unsuccessfully attempted to be financed via Kickstarter by Pinstripe Games in 2012.
+The game was followed by a spiritual successor in 1991: Two Crude (known in Japan as Crude Buster).
+A sequel which was supposed to take place 23 years after the first game was unsuccessfully attempted to be financed via Kickstarter by Pinstripe Games in 2012.

-The arcade version of the game appears in the 1989 film Parenthood, in which the son of Steve Martin's character wonders why the game is so difficult.
+The arcade version of the game appears in the 1989 film Parenthood, where the son of Steve Martin's character wonders why the game is so difficult.
 Martin, grasping for an answer, says, "Well, they're bad dudes.
 That's why they call the game Bad Dudes".
 The Bad Dudes logo can be seen at the end of Stage 4 in Sly Spy, another Data East arcade game.
 In the 1990 film RoboCop 2, Officer Duffy gets pushed by RoboCop into a Bad Dudes Vs. DragonNinja arcade cabinet, but with Sly Spy built into it.

 The game's introduction, challenging the player to be a "bad enough dude to rescue the President", became a popular Internet meme and is often lampooned on various websites.
 The 2008 video game Sam & Max Beyond Time and Space spoofs on the Bad Dudes intro in the episode "Chariots of the Dogs".
 Alternative rock band Lostprophets' first release, The Fake Sound of Progress, includes a track titled "Shinobi vs. Dragon Ninja" in a reference to the video games Shinobi and Bad Dudes vs. DragonNinja.
 The webcomic The Adventures of Dr. McNinja often references the Bad Dudes, among many other 1980s pop culture touchstones.

-An updated version of the game has been announced for release exclusively for the Intellivision Amico.
+In 2018, an updated version of the game was announced for the Intellivision Amico.

+In 2023, filmmaker BenDavid Grabinski discussed how he tried to make a film adaptation of the video game.

+Rereleases

+Reissues of the game were nonexistent in the two decades that followed its original release.
+In recent years, however, rereleases of the original arcade version Bad Dudes Vs. DragonNinja and its NES port Bad Dudes have become increasingly common: